Being made redundant can be a particularly difficult and uncertain time.

 You will stop paying into the scheme and, usually, it’s best to leave your pension in a final salary workplace scheme.
 You then wait until you reach the scheme’s retirement age before you take your pension benefits.

 You should seek financial advice if you are considering transferring out of such a scheme if, for example, you’re worried that the company may go bankrupt or the pension may fold.
-If you transfer out of the scheme, you are essentially giving up a guaranteed income in return for a cash lump sum.
+If you transfer out of the scheme, you are essentially giving up a guaranteed income which, especially in these uncertain times, can be extremely valuable.

 Alternatively, you might want to transfer your savings in the pension to a new employer’s scheme or your own personal pension.
 However, bear in mind that the majority of pensions offered by employers are money purchase/defined contribution schemes, so it’s unlikely you will get access to a valuable final salary scheme again.

 The Pensions Regulator (TPR) has ruled that pension companies must write to anyone considering giving up their so-called gold-plated final salary pensions to warn them that transferring is unlikely to be in their best long-term interests.
-Find out more in our article Should I transfer my final salary pension?
+Find out more about the pros and cons of transferring in our article Should I transfer my final salary pension?

 What happens to my State Pension if I am made redundant?